ryan-mcclue/unsw/gens4015/final-project.md

 Roy expresses sorrow after the loss of Pris, Leon demonstrates devotion to the Replicant's plight and Zora shows amorous desires in her work.
 Deckard's isolated, emotionally anemic life is symbolic of humanity.
+There are no scenes of him in a social setting, only work.
 He is awkward and uncomforting relaying emotional information to Rachel.
 When subject to an event of high emotional impact, such as when he shoots Zora or witnesses Roy's animalistic howling, he undergoes physical shakes instead of healthy emotional expressions.
 Even J.F Sebastian, the only human who shows any signs of happiness views emotions as a mechanical construct "I make my friends".
+[]

 In conclusion, it's evident that in *The Forever War*, *Ad Astra* and *Blade Runner*, the 21st century definition of what it means to be human is questioned.